12 Named Distributions

 To avoid an infinite sum, we can use the complement rule: \[ P(X \geq 40) = 1 - P(X \leq 39) = 1 - \sum_{k = 20}^{39} \binom{k-1}{19} (0.6)^{20} (0.4)^{k-20}. \]

 But this sum is still impractical to evaluate by hand.
-We can use dnbinom in R to calculate this probability.
-Note that dnbinom uses a different definition of the negative binomial distribution that counts only the “tails,” rather than the total number of tosses.
-To convert our values into the number of tails, we need to subtract \(r = 20\) from the values we plug into the PMF.
+We can use dnbinom in R to evaluate this probability.
+Note that R uses a different definition of a negative binomial random variable that counts only the “tails”, rather than the total number of tosses.
+To convert our value into the number of tails, we need to subtract the \(r = 20\) “heads” from the value we plug into R.

 Imagine that you are in a room of \(n\) people, including yourself.
 Each person in the room has contributed $1 to a central pot, so there is a total of $\(n\) in the pot.
 The money in the pot will be redistributed back to the people in the room as follows: each dollar is equally likely to go to any one of the \(n\) people, independently of the other dollars in the pot.
 Some people will end up with more than $1, while others end up with nothing.